-The market challenges Yellow Network is addressing.
+The market challenges Yellow Network seeks to address

 Traditional finance vs. Crypto finance